 Hearing loss can be caused by many things – infections, trauma, some medications, or a number of different progressive diseases of the ear.
-Another potential cause, although rare, are some types of brain tumors.
-Administering hearing screening for your patients is an important first step to identify any serious problems.
+Another potential cause, although rare, is some types of brain tumors.
+Administering hearing screening for your patients is an important first step to identifying any serious problems.
 Ideally, everyone should get his or her hearing tested on a regular basis.
 The best way to encourage this is by making hearing screening as convenient as possible for your patients.

-When offering hearing tests in your practice you could screen your patients during their routine physical exam, or test when they present any symptoms of hearing loss.
-By adding hearing testing you are ensuring that it becomes a regular part of a baseline screening process as well as their ongoing care.
-It is recommended that adults between the ages of 19 and 65 have their hearing tested at least every 10 years or after any significant change in health status.
+When offering hearing tests in your practice, you could screen your patients during their routine physical exam or test when they present any symptoms of hearing loss.
+By adding hearing testing, you are ensuring that it becomes a regular part of a baseline screening process as well as ongoing care.
+It is recommended that adults between the ages of 19 and 65 have their hearing tested at least every ten years or after any significant change in health status.
 It is also smart to do regular testing while the patient is going through treatment with new medication.
-Children on the other hand, should be tested much more frequently.
-It is recommended to test yearly in preschool then every two to three years after that.
+Children, on the other hand, should be tested much more frequently.
+It is recommended to test yearly in preschool and then every two to three years after that.

-Offering a hearing test as part of an overall health assessment simply makes good sense.
-Technology now makes it possible for you to offer this essential service to all of your patients, and then refer only those patients who require follow up care to an audiologist or other hearing health specialist.
+Offering a hearing test as part of an overall health assessment makes good sense.
+Technology now makes it possible for you to offer this essential service to all your patients and then refer only those who require follow-up care to an audiologist or other hearing health specialist.

-The automated, portable nature of SHOEBOX is completely changing the way hearing testing is performed, opening the door to a mobile hearing clinic.
+The automated, portable nature of SHOEBOX is completely changing how hearing testing is performed, opening the door to a mobile hearing clinic.
 Considering that hearing loss is the world’s leading disability, it is critical that we enable more access to diagnostic hearing testing.
-When better to do that than at your annual physical exam.
+When better to do that than at your annual physical exam?